logicalclocks/logicalclocks.github.io/docs/user_guides/fs/sharing/sharing.md

   </figure>
 </p>

-The projects can be shared exclusively using `read-only` permission.
-This means that a member is not capable of enacting any changes on the shared project, without also being a part of that project.
+Feature stores can be shared exclusively using `read-only` permission.
+This means that a member is not capable of enacting any changes on the shared project.

 ### Step 3: Accept the Invitation